raymondchan888/sit-cybersecurity-research-group/content/home/welcome.md

 <br>

-The **SIT Cybersecurity Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2021.
+The **SIT Cybersecurity Research Group** has been a center of excellence for Cybersecurity research, teaching, and practice since its founding in 2021.